 Department monitoring and auditing will be conducted to determine provider policies and compliance.
 Violators of this policy will be subject to penalty such as suspension from the program for one year.

 Medicare Crossover Claims

-Refer to Section 37.7 Medicare Prescription Drug Coverage regarding payment of services for which Medicaid reimburses providers for participants’ responsibilities of coinsurance and deductible payments.
+Refer to Appendix 37.5.7 Medicare Prescription Drug Coverage regarding payment of services for which Medicaid reimburses providers for participants’ responsibilities of coinsurance and deductible payments.

-Third Party Liability Claims
+Third Party Liability/Coordination of Benefits